-There are very few papers focusing in the NAL.
-This system was initially identified by Schwerdtfeger, (1950) and then studied by Lichtenstein (1980), who introduced the idea of "thermal-orographic" system to synthesize the main processes operating on the NAL.
-More recently, Seluchi et al. (2003) discussed the mechanisms associated with the NAL life cycle in two case studies, and Ferreira (2008) extended this analysis with a climatology of the NAL (manuscript in preparation).
-One interesting aspect of this low pressure system is that it is very sensitive to the surface energy budget, and also responds to orographic effects resulting from the interaction of the Andes with the progression of midlatitude baroclinic systems approaching South America.
+NAL, helps to increase the meridional penetration of the SALLJ in such a way that precipitation at the exit region of the jet occurs over SESA (Salio et al. 2002; Saulo et al. 2004a).
+Only a few papers have focused upon the NAL.
+This system was initially identified by Schwerdtfeger (1950) and then studied by Lichtenstein (1980), who introduced the idea of "thermal orographic" system to synthesize the main processes operating on the NAL.
+More recently, Seluchi et al. (2003) discussed the mechanisms associated with the NAL life cycle in two case studies, and Ferreira (2008) extended this analysis with a climatology of the NAL.
+One interesting aspect of this low pressure system is that it is very sensitive to the surface energy budget and also responds to orographic effects resulting from the interaction of the Andes with the progression of midlatitude baroclinic systems approaching South America.
 Seluchi et al. (2003) document large surface warming at NAL locations, which results from a succession of days with clear skies over an area characterized by very dry soils with shrub-type vegetation.
-The obvious dependence of surface warming on land-surface characteristics suggest that changes in surface conditions may significantly modify NAL strength and SALLJ intensity, through geostrophic response (Saulo et al. 2004a).
+The obvious dependence of surface warming on land surface characteristics suggests that changes in surface conditions may significantly modify NAL strength and SALLJ intensity, through geostrophic response (Saulo et al. 2004a).

-These results in combination with process-studies over North America, (Fast and Mc Corcle, 1990; Zhong et al. 1996; Paegle et al. 1996; and Wu and Raman, 1997) that show that the Great Plains low-level jet exhibits strong sensitivity to changes in soil moisture and land surface contrasts, provide partial motivation to analyze how changes in surface conditions may alter the LLJ and the associated precipitation over South America.
-With this objective in mind, we selected a NAL event, since it combines sensitivity to surface conditions with a well developed low level jet.
+These results in combination with process studies over North America (Fast and McCorcle 1990; Zhong et al. 1996; Paegle et al. 1996; Wu and Raman 1997), which show that the Great Plains low-level jet exhibits strong sensitivity to changes in soil moisture and land surface contrasts, provide partial motivation to analyze how changes in surface conditions may alter the LLJ and the associated precipitation over South America.
+With this objective in mind, we selected a NAL event, since it combines sensitivity to surface conditions with a welldeveloped low-level jet.